 Following government health advice regarding COVID-19, CSOP has adopted the following studio protocols:

 - Sanitisers are placed at all entry ways, sinks and workstations.

-- Students are encouraged to wear face masks when walking through the studio.
+- Students are advised to wear masks when walking through the studio and when receiving instruction.

 - The studio is thoroughly ventilated at all times.